zauberzeug/rosys/docs/index.md

 ## Features

-**All Python:**
+**All Python**
-Business logic is wired in Python while computation-heavy tasks are encapsulated through websockets or bindings.
+: Business logic is wired in Python while computation-heavy tasks are encapsulated through websockets or bindings.

-**Shared State:**
+**Shared State**
-All code can access and manipulate the global state -- this does not mean it should.
+: All code can access and manipulate the global state -- this does not mean it should.
 Good software design is still neccessary but much easier if you do not have to perform serialization all the time.

-**No Threading:**
+**No Threading**
-Thanks to [asyncio](https://docs.python.org/3/library/asyncio.html) parallel code is executed with the guarantee that the state is not modified until reaching the next `await`.
+: Thanks to [asyncio](https://docs.python.org/3/library/asyncio.html) parallel code is executed with the guarantee that the state is not modified until reaching the next `await`.

-**Web-UI:**
+**Web-UI**
-Most machines need some kind of human interaction.
+: Most machines need some kind of human interaction.
 Especially mobile robots benefit from a web-based user interface.
 We made sure it can be operated fully off the grid but can also be proxied through a gateway for remote operation.

-**Simulation:**
+**Simulation**
-Robot hardware is often slower than your development computer.
+: Robot hardware is often slower than your development computer.
 Therefore RoSys supports a simulation mode.
 To get maximum performance the current implementation does not use a physics engine.

-**Testing:**
+**Testing**
-You can use pytest to write full integration tests.
+: You can use pytest to write full integration tests.
 They are based on the above-described simulation mode and accelerate the time for fast execution.

 !!! note